mdsunbeam/llm-context-visualizer/README.md

 # llm-context-visualizer
-Visualizes message history or context of LLMs for
+Visualizes message history or context of LLMs to provide more observability during inference.